-In a letter to the service provider dated 7 January 2009, the Executive raised potential breaches of paragraphs 5.4.1a, 5.7.1, 5.8 and 5.12 of the Code, together with a request for information under paragraph 8.3.3.
-A formal response to the breach letter was provided by the service provider on 19 January 2009.
+In a letter to the service provider dated 27 September 2008, the Executive raised potential breaches of paragraphs 5.4.1a, 5.7.1, 5.8 and 5.12 of the Code, together with a request for information under paragraph 8.3.3.
+An updated version of the breach letter was sent on 28 September 2008.
+A formal response to the breach letter was not provided by the service provider.

-As some of the questions within the request for information contained in the breach letter were not answered sufficiently, the Executive raised a further breach of paragraph 8.3.3 on 17 February 2009.
+As none of the questions within the request for information contained in the breach letter were answered, the Executive raised a further breach of paragraph 8.3.3 on 5 December 2008.